wp-plugins/pre-publish-reminders/readme.txt

 Your reminders can be input through the WordPress administration interface, and you can format them in a variety of styles.
 You can change the text color, background color, and make the text bold or italic.

+When displaying the reminders, each reminder has a checkbox that you can check to mark that you've completed that item.
+The item will dim when the checkbox is checked and undim when it is unchecked.

 == Installation ==